Undergraduate Policies and Procedures

 - For a period of five (5) years from the date of testing, a student who is tested and performs at or above the following standards on the following tests:

-- STAAR end-of-course (EOC) - A minimum score of Level 2 on the English III shall be exempt from the TSI Assessment required under this title for both reading and writing, and a minimum score of Level 2 on the Algebra II EOC shall be exempt from the TSI Assessment required under this title for the mathematics section.
+- STAAR end-of-course (EOC) with a minimum Level 2 score of 4000 on the English III shall be exempt from the TSI Assessment required under this title for both reading and writing, and a minimum Level 2 score of 4000 on the Algebra II EOC shall be exempt from the TSI Assessment required under this title for the mathematics section.

 - Students who have graduated with an associate or baccalaureate degree from an accredited institution of higher education.
-Transcripts must be filed with the Office of Admission and Enrollment for verification purposes.
+Transcripts must be filed with Enrollment Services for verification purposes.

 - Students who have previously attended any Texas public institution and have been determined to have met TSI requirements by that institution.